debezium/debezium/RELEASING.md

 There are few manual steps to be completed before the execution:

+* Verify the Maven Central [status](https://status.maven.org/) is green
 * Update [the changelog](#update-the-changelog)
 * Update [configuration](#reconfigure-docker-hub-builds) for Docker Hub builds

-To perform release automatically invoke a [Jenkins job](http://ci.hibernate.org/view/Debezium/job/debezium-release/).
+To perform a release automatically, invoke the Jenkins job on the release infrastructure.
 Two parameters are requested:

 * `RELEASE_VERSION` - a version to be released in format x.y.z
 * `DEVELOPMENT_VERSION` - next development version in format x.y.z-SNAPSHOT